Xilinx/Vitis_Libraries/motor_control/docs/src/guide_L1/IPs/svpwm_duty.rst

 Profiling
 ============

-The Post-Synthesis Resource usage is shown in the table 1 below.
+The Post-Synthesis Resource usage is shown in the following table.

 .. table:: Table 1 Post-Synthesis Resource usage
     :align: center